 In response to a request from the Jefferson Fire Department for reflective door numbers to assist emergency personnel in case of a disaster, the district is slated to spend $3,000 on this project.

-In addition, window numbers districtwide will cost an additional $5,000.
+In addition, window numbers district-wide will cost an additional $5,000.

-Additional Fischer Field upgrades, with funding coming through a pending donation, could also be completed this year, but only if external funds are secured for the entire project, Graffin noted.
+Additional Fischer Field upgrades, with funding coming through a pending donation, also could be completed this year, but only if external funds are secured for the entire project, Graffin noted.

 In addition, more work could be done in conjunction with West Elementary School’s new “Pope Path,” pending donated memorial funds.